ychgh/vincent_ai_tutor/Prompt Analysis.md

 # Variables

 ### Definition
-Defining variables in Mr. Ranedeer is pretty flexible.
+Defining variables in Smart Learner is pretty flexible.
 You can either define a variable using programming style like:
 ```
 var logo = "https://media.discordapp.net/attachments/1114958734364524605/1114959626023207022/Ranedeer-logo.png"
 ```